 Remember, every mistake you make is progress.
 Mistakes teach you important lessons.
 Every time you make one, you’re one step closer to your goal.
 The only mistake that can truly hurt you is choosing to do nothing simply because you’re too scared to make a mistake.

 So don’t hesitate – don’t doubt yourself!
 Don’t let your own negativity sabotage you.
 Learn what you can and press forward.

 Remember, “A mistake is only a mistake if you make it twice; the first time it’s a beautiful lesson!”

 Challenge 6 – For the rest of the year, for every negative thought you have replace it with 3 positive thoughts and then take the positive action to go with the thought.

-If you accept the challenge please email me and I’ll add you to the “End with a bang!”
+If you accept the challenge please email me and I’ll add you to the “MAD Group!”
 Facebook page where you can share your goals and achievements.
-The winner will receive a FREE place on my next Millionaire mindset course!
-(My decision is final!)
+The winner will receive a FREE place in the group for 2020!
+Worth £228!!

 If you are one of those that take action and would like to get the results that you want, take a look at this Millionaire Mindset Mini Course.